 - Bacon- I used pork bacon because it is the one I prefer, but you can also use turkey bacon if you like.

-- Onion- I used a medium size onion but you can go for one bigger if you like.
+- Onion- I used a medium-sized onion, but you can go for one bigger if you like.
 You can also use a red onion if you prefer the flavor.

-- Water- I used water that I mix with the bullion and this is basically how I make the beef stock.
+- Water- I use water that I mix with the bullion and this is basically how I make the beef stock.

-- Salt- I added only a little bit of salt because the bouillon cubes are not enough seasoning.
+- Salt- I added only a little bit of salt because the bouillon cubes do not have enough seasoning.

-- Rice- I used medium size grain but you can also use long grain.
+- Rice- I used medium-sized grain, but you can also use long grain.

 How to Make Bacon And Onion Rice

-- Photo 1: First, step is to chop all the ingredients that need to be cut.
+- Photo 1: First step is to chop all the ingredients that need to be cut.
 For the bacon, I like to cut the strips in 6 pieces or about 1 inch long.
 You don’t want to cut them too small because bacon shrinks a lot when cooked.
-Also, rough chop your onions to about ½ inch thick.
-Again, not too thin so they don’t get lost while cooking.
+Also, roughly chop your onions to about ½ inch thick.
+Again, do not be too thin so they don’t get lost while cooking.

 - Photo 3: After you cook the bacon, add the onion.
 Saute for 2 minutes.
 We only want to cook them enough to sweat the onion.
 Too much cooking will cook your onion too much and will disintegrate in the rice.